New York Mets: St. Louis Cardinals

 The rivalry between the St. Louis Cardinals and the Mets peaked during the 1980s when both teams contended for National League East supremacy.
 The rivalry began with the 1983 trade that brought Keith Hernandez from the Cardinals to the Mets, essentially turning the latter into contenders.
 Between 1985 and 1988, the division was dominated by either of the two teams, and in three of those years, the NL East winner went on to the World Series.
 In 1994, the Cardinals were moved to the National League Central, and the rivalry faded soon after.
 The two teams would meet in the and National League Championship Series, briefly rekindling the rivalry.

+Washington Nationals

+The rivalry between the Washington Nationals and the Mets started forming after the Nationals relocated to Washington D.C. in 2005, but it really developed in the 2010s when both teams were fighting for the NL East every year.
+In 2016, tight NL East races, series sweeps, and dominant performances from a number of certain players that could be in the hall of fame when their careers are over.
+By 2022, the games became more heated and emotional.
+Hit-by-pitches and bench clearing moments made the teams very chippy at each other.
+Overall, it's a rivalry built on frequent high-stakes games rather than historical hatred of the franchise like other teams.

 New York Mets Foundation

 A registered 501(c)(3) charity, the New York Mets Foundation is the philanthropic organization of the New York Mets.
 Founded in 1963, it funds and promotes charitable causes in the Mets community.
 One of these causes is Tuesday's Children, is a non-profit family service organization that "has made a long term commitment to meet the needs of every family who lost a loved one in the terrorist attacks on September 11, 2001".
 The Mets host the annual Welcome Home Dinner, which raised over $550,000 for the Mets Foundation in 2012.
 All proceeds were distributed to Katz Institute for Women's Health and Katz Women's Hospitals of North Shore-LIJ Health System and The Leukemia & Lymphoma Society.